artfulaction/state-officer-md.github.io/CAREANDFEEDING.md

 There are three Jekyll collections in this site, currently.

-* `_courses` are where course one, two, three, etc. are defined.
-These have almost no "content" in them... because they reference out to the rubric lessons.
-They provide the structure of a course, but not the content itself.
+* `_courses` are structured folders that hold individual course overview pages.
+They structure of a course and link out to the lesson pages. *You'll find the overview.md pages for the course descriptions in these folders.
+These consist of a short description and a link to the lesson pages.*
 * `_rubric` is where there are lessons supporting the rubric.
-Each dimension has one or more lessons associated with it.
+Each dimension of the rubric has one or more lessons associated with it.
 Those lessons are then woven together to form courses.
+    *This is where you'll save new markdown files to add lessons*
 * `_pages` are other static pages on the site.
 For example, the Joel Test content and Agile practices overview are both examples of static pages.

 ## .gitignore